SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 Before analyzing your Pull Requests, make sure the Pull Request branch is checked out.
 Avoid any attempt at previewing the merge or actions involving your main branch.

-## Pull request decoration
+## Report pull request status to your DevOps Platform
-You can also add pull request decoration that shows the Pull Request analysis and Quality Gate directly in your ALM's interface.
-To set up pull request decoration, see the ALM integration page that corresponds with your ALM:
+You can also report the pull request analysis and Quality Gate status directly in your DevOps Platform's interface.
+To set up pull request decoration, see the DevOps Platform integration page that corresponds with your DevOps Platform:
 - [GitHub Enterprise and GitHub.com](/analysis/github-integration/)
 - [GitLab Self-Managed and GitLab.com](/analysis/gitlab-integration/)
 - [Bitbucket Server](/analysis/bitbucket-integration/)